Our services

 Solid wall insulation

 Most Bristolian Georgian and Victorian terraces have solid walls with no cavity.
 Internal wall insulation is typically the only viable route for properties in conservation areas where external changes are restricted.
-It can be done room by room as budget allows, which suits the phased approach most homeowners take.
+It can be done room-by-room as budget allows, which suits the phased approach most homeowners take.
 Your assessor will advise on the right approach, including how to detail window junctions correctly to avoid cold bridges.

-Solar
+Solar panels

 For Bristol terraces, semis and detached homes with south-facing rear roof slopes, solar panels can meaningfully reduce electricity bills.
 Your assessor will assess roof orientation, available area, and any planning considerations before recommending a system size.